NVIDIA/NeMo/docs/source/asr/speaker_recognition/results.rst

 The tables below list the speaker embedding extractor models available from NGC, and the models can be accessed via the :code:`from_pretrained()` method inside the EncDecSpeakerLabelModel Model class.

-In general, you can load any of these models with code in the following format.
+In general, you can load any of these models with code in the following format:

 .. code-block:: python

   import nemo.collections.asr as nemo_asr
   model = nemo_asr.models.<MODEL_CLASS_NAME>.from_pretrained(model_name="<MODEL_NAME>")

-Where the model name is the value under "Model Name" entry in the tables below.
+where the model name is the value under "Model Name" entry in the tables below.

 If you would like to programatically list the models available for a particular base class, you can use the :code:`list_available_models()` method.